d-ornen/TritonDockerized/README.md

 must reside in /usr/include and binary files in /usr/lib OR /usr/local/lib.
 Use `find` :)

+I don't know your exact case of how you are going to use binary - you can copy it along with headers or mount volume:

+`/Triton/src/libtriton/includes/triton/` - directory with headers

+`/Triton/build/src/libtriton/` - directory with binaries (libtriton.so, triton.so)

+You can mount them with -v flag: docker run -v hostPath:containerPath triton-llvm-z3:latest

+Note: Install shared libraries externally or possibly copy them from container:

 ```
 sh-5.1# ldd /Triton/build/src/libtriton/libtriton.so
         linux-vdso.so.1 (0x00007ffee9bca000)